Ciudad Cuauhtémoc, Chihuahua: History

 Before the 1920s, the city was a town called "San Antonio de los Arenales", that only had a few shops and a railroad station connecting Cusihuiriachi to Chihuahua City.
 It has been inhabited by the Raramuri and the Mestizos.
 With the arrival of the Mennonites, the city grew significantly as it became a trading center for the Mennonites.
 The formidable agricultural, livestock, and commercial activity that characterized Villa Cuauhtémoc around 1947 unleashed a contagious spirit in the municipal administration of Emilio Miramontes Ordóñez.
 The State Congress was petitioned by the mayor, the City Council, and economic and social representatives to recognize Cuauhtemoc as a city.
 The railroad's passage through the Zuloaga estate's domains and the construction of a train station made what had appeared to be one of the ranches in the Cusihuiráchic jurisdiction in 1933—named San Antonio—more significant.
 It became a shipping point for the region's livestock and agricultural products as well as the rich minerals from Cusihuiráchic and other mountain mining centers.
 With work and the need to sell food, produce and logging, the construction of emergency housing of the well-known merchants began near the train station.
 The first 16 blocks laid out by the Zuloaga family were given to the ranchers, tenant farmers, and sharecroppers from El Moyote, Ojo Caliente, Arroyo de Dolores, and Napavéchic due to the pressing need to relocate.
 This marked the beginning of the urbanization of this population center and defined the apparent chaos of the early constructions.

 Establishment as a Municipality

 The population increased as Cuauhtemoc began developing as a municipality.
 The same year it was established as a Municipal section of Cusihuiriachi called "San Antonio de los Arenales".
-The Chihuahua Congress resovled to make San Antonio de los Arenales as an independent municipality, giving it its status as one and honoring the last Aztec king, Cuauhtémoc.
+The Chihuahua Congress resolved to make San Antonio de los Arenales an independent municipality, giving it its status as one and honoring the last Aztec king, Cuauhtémoc.

 Cuauhtémoc became a city on January 9, 1948, when Governor Fernando Foglio Miramontes issued a decree.